krm-functions/catalog/docs/digester.md

 ## Notes

-:roadwork: This function does not yet support private registries.
+:construction: This function does not yet support private registries.